Patriots say they will handle video of receiver Stefon Diggs internally

-“Any conversations that I’ve had with Stefon will remain between him, I and the club,” Vrabel said before an optional practice on Wednesday that Diggs did not attend.
+“Any conversations that I’ve had with Stefon will remain between him, I and the club,” Vrabel said before an optional practice that Diggs did not attend.

 “It’s something that we’re aware of,” Vrabel said.
 “Obviously, we want to make great decisions on and off the field. … The message will be the same for all our players, that we’re trying to make great decisions.”